 Ms B's Kitchen opens in Smyrna.

-In a city that’s no stranger to soulful bites and Southern hospitality, Ms. B’s Kitchen is set to become Smyrna’s newest culinary gem.
-The highly anticipated restaurant, tucked into the heart of the Village Green shopping center at 4924 S. Cobb Drive, Ga 30080 is set to open in late December.
+In a city that’s no stranger to soulful bites and Southern hospitality, Ms. B’s Kitchen, which recently opened, is set to become Smyrna’s newest culinary gem.
+The restaurant, tucked into the heart of the Village Green shopping center at 4924 S. Cobb Drive, Ga 30080, opened in late December.

 Event NameDatesDescriptionLocationWhy It’s a Must